Lenovo Yoga Book 9i is a full size dual screen OLED laptop

-(Pocket-lint) - During CES 2023 Lenovo revealed its first dual-screen OELD laptop.
+During CES 2023 Lenovo revealed its first dual-screen OELD laptop.
 A flexible laptop with dual-screen versatility and plenty of interesting features on offer.

 The Lenovo Yoga Book 9i has an insanely eye-catching two-screen design with waterfall capabilities that let you use both screens at the same time.
-Those screens are two 13.3-inch 2.8K OELD PureSight displays that promise glorious views with ultra-vivid colours and 100% DCI-P3 colour accuracy.
+Those screens are two 13.3-inch 2.8K OLED PureSight displays that promise glorious views with ultra-vivid colours and 100% DCI-P3 colour accuracy.
 Add to that Dolby Vision HDR and you've got an impressive-looking machine.

 This is backed by the latest generation of the Intel Evo platform, so you know you're getting a solid performer, especially in terms of responsiveness, battery life and convenient features.